Songlin Academy

-Song Lin Academy (松林书院) was established in the period of the Renzong in Beisong Dynasty.
-At that time, it was called “Pinon Academy”.
-After the reign of Zhengde of the Ming Dynasty, the name was changed to the “Song Lin Academy”.
+Song Lin Academy (松林书院) was established in the period of Renzong in the Northern Song dynasty.
+At that time, it was called "Pinon Academy".
+After the reign of Zhengde of the Ming dynasty, the name was changed to the "Song Lin Academy".
 It became a part of Qing Zhou No. 1 High School in 1986.
 The Song Lin Academy is an historical building.
-During the Song Dynasty, Renzong presented “The Four Books and Five Classics" to Qingzhou to study Confucianism in order to develop a talent for government.
+During the Song dynasty, Renzong presented "The Four Books and Five Classics" to Qingzhou to study Confucianism to develop a talent for government.
 Since the Xianzong period in the Ming dynasty, Song Lin Academy was used to memory the 13 famous magistrates, including Fan Zhongyan.

-Current Condition
+Current condition

 Song Lin Academy is in the middle of the Qingzhou No. 1 High School.
-Currently, classes are not held in the Song Lin Academy, but some famous people’s photos are exhibited in the main hall.
-Some pictures of Qing Zhou’s mayor are exhibited in the south hall and some of the president of Qingzhou No. 1 High School are exhibited in the north hall.
+Currently, classes are not held in the Song Lin Academy, but some famous people's photos are exhibited in the main hall.
+Some pictures of Qing Zhou's mayor are exhibited in the south hall and some of the president of Qingzhou No. 1 High School are exhibited in the north hall.